Philipp1305/ShelterFeels2.0/README.md

 ## Description

-The code here pertains to a specific object that can perform voice recognition and NFC tag reading.
-It has a simple gui user interface and, as feedback, controls neopixel LEDs.
+Description

-In emotriowheel you will find basic first attempts involving an Arduino.
+This repository contains the software for an interactive object equipped with voice recognition and NFC tag reading functionalities + a database setup for visualizing the data on a web application.
+It features a graphical user interface and provides visual feedback using NeoPixel LEDs.

-The shelterfeels directory contains the actual meat of project.
+The directory emotriowheel contains early Arduino-based prototypes.
+The core functionality of the project is located within the shelterfeels directory.

 ### Hardware